rskelley9/PhotoWebsite/README.markdown

-# About
+# About this App

 This application is a photography website built with [Grokphoto.com](http://grokphoto.org/) and the [Devise](https://github.com/plataformatec/devise/tree/v3.2) engine.
-The user interface is designed with a customized rails template.
+The user interface is designed with a customized Rails template.

 ## GrokPhoto